 This article will explain HOW nerves get damaged from Peripheral Neuropathy (PN) but perhaps a more important question to answer is WHY does it happen?
 If you know anything about LifeWorks Integrative Health, you know your favorite question is “Why?”
 When we can understand why your nerves are being damaged, then treatment can be more effective,

+By now, you’re probably familiar with what neuropathy is and the symptoms of it, but what causes Neuropathy?
 The most well known causes of neuropathy are a complication of diabetes and a side effect of some types of chemotherapy.
 However many people have neuropathy for a variety of other reasons.
 These other reasons are often overlooked until they are quite severe because you just may not be looking for symptoms of neuropathy.
-Read more about what is neuropathy and symptoms of neuropathy here.

-If you suffer from Peripheral Neuropathy (PN) as a result of a car wreck, sports injury, fall, surgery, or diabetes you know first hand the limited treatment options available in the conventional medical system.
-Perhaps your doctor has offered you a wide variety of medications including those developed for depression such as Gabapentin.
+If you suffer from Peripheral Neuropathy (PN) as a result of diabetes, an autoimmune disease, chemotherapy, a car wreck, sports injury, fall, or surgery, you know first hand the limited treatment options available in the conventional medical system.
+Perhaps your doctor has offered you a wide variety of medications including those developed for depression and epilepsy such as Gabapentin,

 What is Peripheral Neuropathy?